a1exwang/modern_05/README.md

   - add a working example, maybe screencast
   - write a script to set up disk image
   - can we run this in a browser (seems not practical since there seems to be no complete AMD64 emulator in browser, no device emulation, no IOMMU, etc)

+- userspace porting

+## Book/Document List
+This are the book and documents I read when writing this OS.
+Some just thoroughly read through.

+#### CPU
+- AMD64 Architecture Programmer's Manual Volume 1-3
+  - This manual is the most useful when writing initial platform dependent components like memory management, IRQ, IO port, assembly, etc.

+#### IO, IRQ
+- Advanced Configuration and Power Interface Specification Version 6.2 (ACPI)
+  - This is useful when decoding various ACPI tables from EFI to get hardware information.
+- ACPI Component Architecture User Guide and Programmer Reference Revision 6.2 by Intel (ACPICA)
+  - This library will help you interpret the OS independent byte code of ACPI
+- AMD I/O Virtualization Technology (IOMMU) Specification Rev 3.06
+  - Useful when you need to virtualize your 32-bit DMA addresses to use to full 64 bit address for legacy devices that do not support 64-bit BAR address or avoid bounce buffers.
+- Intel® I/O Controller Hub 9 (ICH9) Family Datasheet
+  - ICH9 chipset.
+We support this because this is the chipset qemu emulates when using EFI
+- Intel 82093AA I/O ADVANCED PROGRAMMABLE INTERRUPT CONTROLLER (IOAPIC) MANUAL
+  - IOAPIC to route your ISA IRQs to local APIC, so it will be finally handled by your ISR.

+#### Device
+- PCI EXPRESS BASE SPECIFICATION, REV. 3.0
+  - PCI Express spec, backward compatible with PCI spec.
+We need a PCI bus to connect all the devices and buses anyway.

+#### Network
+- RTL8139D Datasheet by Realtek
+  - This is the simplest NIC supported by qemu.
+Just simplicy.
+It is 100M full-duplex NIC.
+- RFC 826: An Ethernet Address Resolution Protocol
+  - ARP protocol to map between Ethernet address and IP address

+#### Block device and file system
+- Serial ATA Advanced Host Controller Interface (AHCI) 1.3.1
+  - SATA spec.
+We need SATA HDDs because why not.
+We are running on a PC, why not HDDs?
+- ZFS On-Disk Specification by Sun Microsystems
+  - ZFS sounds awesome.
+We don't have the license issue as Linux has.
+Why not use ZFS as we need a file system anyway.

+#### Misc
+- Unified Extensible Firmware Interface Specification 2.6
+  - UEFI spec.
+BIOS is dead, long live the BIOS.
+Very useful when you write the bootloader and some of the device enumeration.
+Way easier to use than BIOS.
+- Intel® 64 Architecture x2APIC Specification
+  - We will need it one day, to support SMP?
+- Executable and Linking Format (ELF) Specification Version 1.2
+  - ELF spec, not much to say.
+I use ELF as my executable format.
+- Linux Kernel Development 3rd Edition, a.k.a LKD
+  - Good book to reference when you copy Linux's implementations

+#### When things do work out...
+1. Linux source code is your best teacher.
+For x86 specific details, see Linux 1.0 because it is simpler.
+For device drivers, just read the mainline kernel.
+1. QEMU is another teacher because you can see the implementation of the actual hardware (though not recommended to depend on implementation detail, it is a good start for your bugs and questions)
+1. OSDev is your friend.
+If you cannot find the info from your teachers efficiently (maybe Linux or QEMU is too big), go to them.
+They may not answer your questions completely.
+But their articles are easier to get your hands on.
+1. GDB, objdump and hexdump is your final hope.
+1. If hope is lost, go to sleep and then to the first step.

 ## Sample output for QEMU
+- have a usable libc
+  - implement compatible syscall and porting glibc
+  - port a libc with syscall stubs
+  - implement my own libc
 ```text
 Shell> fs0:
 FS0:\> boot_loader.efi